InfinityAlgo-Academy/LightHouse/readme.md

 yarn type-check
 ```

+### Docs

+Some of our docs have tests that run only in CI by default.
+If you end up needing to modify our documentation, you'll need to run `yarn test-docs` locally to make sure they pass.

+**Additional Dependencies**
+- `brew install jq`

 ## Lighthouse Integrations
 This section details services that have integrated Lighthouse data.
 If you're working on a cool project integrating Lighthouse and would like to be featured here, file an issue to this repo or tweet at us [@_____lighthouse](https://twitter.com/____lighthouse?lang=en)!